atsign-foundation/at_protocol/decisions/2023-01-pkam-per-app-and-device.md

               - Retrieves everything from the `__private_keys.__global` namespace
               - Retrieves everything from `__private_keys.$namespace` for EVERY $namespace to which NewApp app will have access
-            - (Recall that these are encrypted with ExistingApp's APKAM private key)
+            - (Recall that these are encrypted with ExistingApp's APKAM public key)
           - Fetch NewApp's APKAM public key
           - Encrypt each private key and store for NewApp
             ```